ppy/osu-wiki/wiki/Multi/en.md

 ![One of the ways to transfer the beatmap without leaving the Match Setup][Beatmaps_peppy image]

 - Decent online connection.
-- An osu!account logged into Bancho (should be done automatically during in-game osu!account sign-in)
+- An osu!account signed in to Bancho (should be done automatically during in-game osu!account sign-in)
 - Knowing [how to transfer beatmaps without leaving the Match Setup.][Beatmaps2 wikilink].

 ### Ways to enter